timlindeberg/ShellConfigDeployer/README.md

 It will also install `tree` and `zsh`and set `zsh` as the default login shell for the user and run the script `~/init.sh` on the remote host.

+If a password is provided, `scd` will run commands on the remote host as sudo.
+This is accomplished by sending a file containing the password to the host and executing the commands using `cat password_file | sudo -S <command>`.
+This ensures that the password is never readable from other processes.
+The file is removed directly after executing the script, even on failure.

 ## Installation